 Ultrasound scan is the best way to detect size and location of uterine fibroids.

 What are the treatment options?

-Treatment depends on size and location of fibroids and symptoms caused.
+Uterine Fibroids Treatment depends on the size and location of fibroids and symptoms caused.
+One should get it treated at the best possible fibroid clinic.
 Asymptomatic fibroids can be left alone.

 - 30 minute consultation with consultant gynaecologist